 Health Dangers of Lead Exposure

 Lead is harmful to nearly all systems of the body.
 Lead is one of many toxic metals that cause damage by inducing oxidative stress.
 Because lead accumulates in the body, it can simply sit there and be a constant source of harmful free radicals.
 What may be most scary is that the harmful effects of lead exposure are often irreversible.
 Lead exposure is perhaps best associated with its negative impact on intelligence.
-This is because the brain is especially vulnerable to intoxication and poisoning and lead poisoning affects the brain much the same way drug abuse and addiction do.
+This is because the brain is especially vulnerable to intoxication and poisoning and lead poisoning affects the brain much the same way drug abuse does.
 Exposed persons experience a suppressed immune system, which leads to a myriad of problems.
 Increased blood pressure is also a common effect.

 Lead Exposure and Children